BA validated by the University of East Anglia | Diploma validated by Trinity College London

 Musical theatre continues to dominate the theatre industry both in the UK and internationally and skilled musical theatre performers are in demand like never before.
 Mountview’s renowned training in this field grounds students with the skills needed to succeed: acting, dancing and singing.

-In the second year students work with directors, choreographers and musical directors to present studio performances of musicals, including works from the Golden Age of Broadway, modern British and American standards and contemporary musicals.
-Students also have the opportunity to devise and create original work for the theatre.
+Students work with directors, choreographers and musical directors to present studio performances of plays and musicals, including works from the Golden Age of Broadway, modern British and American standards and contemporary musicals.
+Students also have the opportunity to devise and create original work.

 Students receive feedback on their work throughout the course, with performance strengths and weaknesses examined and advice offered on areas of future development.